more-mr/more-mr/README.md

 <!--### Hi there 👋

+add and finish Linux LEARNED
+add and finish sql LEARNED
-add and finish flutter projects add and finish Learned Linux add final project
+add and finish flutter projects add final project

 **more-mr/more-mr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.